andria-dev/brownie/public/blog/creating-a-completely-static-build-with-nextjs/index.md

 }
 ```

-If this doesn't work for you, shoot me a message on Twitter or leave comment on Next.js' GitHub.
+If this doesn't work for you, send me a message on Twitter or leave comment on Next.js' GitHub.

 ## Thank you for reading this